System environment (Hostname, DNS etc)

 Setup letsencrypt certificates

-To fetch the SSL certificate more smartly, we will install Apache webserver.
+To fetch SSL certificate more smartly, we will install Apache webserver.
 This webserver will be used as Squirrel webmail as well.

 sudo apt install apache2

-sudo apt install php
+sudo apt install php libapache2-mod-php

 After installation you will see HTTP port 80 is listening on the server.